-Are robotic mowers loud?
+Are robot lawn mowers loud?

-No, robotic lawn mowers are usually quieter than a gas engine-powered one.
+No, robot lawn mowers are usually quieter than a gas engine-powered one.
 This is due to the fact that it has no need for an internal combustion engine, so there’s less noise and pollution from the smoke exiting out of the tailpipe.
 You can happily run them day and night and not worry about waking up your family or the neighbors.

 Will a robot mower work in the rain?

 They are usable in the rain.
 Some models will have a rain sensor and return to their charging station to park themselves until it clears up.
 Compact but efficient, robot lawn mowers run off of a rechargeable battery pack.